codeswitching/openet/README.md

 The `openet` package for R makes your life easier in several ways:

 - allows you to automate routine calls to the OpenET API and use the data in markdown reports, dashboards, and reproducible analyses
-- returns ET data as an analysis-ready, tidy-formatted R data frame in most cases
+- returns ET data as an analysis-ready, tidy-formatted R data frame
 - lets you easily tweak query parameters like units, time intervals, reference ET source, and spatial statistics
 - provides meaningful server error messages to troubleshoot API issues

 ## Compatibility with new API

 A [new version of the OpenET API](https://openetdata.org/api-info/) with expanded features was launched in October 2023.
-All functions in this library are now compatible with the new API, except for the multipolygon endpoint which will require additional work.
-Some API parameter names and values were changed, and this library reflects those changes, so check the help pages for the functions for the current list of acceptable values.
-Some minor improvements were made to the existing functions:
+All functions in this library are now compatible with the new API.
+Some API parameter names and values were changed, so check the help pages for the functions for the current list of acceptable values.

-`getOpenET_fields()` now accepts a vector containing multiple models and ET variables.

-`getOpenET_quota()` provides a more detailed and descriptive breakdown of the new quota limits.

-Most API errors now give a descriptive message about the error.

 ## How to use it